Scientific Name

 Description

-These plants develop a new set of leaves every year, with new leaves emerging in the fall and growing through the winter and into the summer.
+These plants develop a new set of leaves every year, with new leaves emerging in the fall, growing through the winter, and into the summer.
 Lithops will go dormant in late summer, and water should be severely restricted to prevent bursting leaves.
-The flowers appear near the end of summer or fall, first showing up as a small bud forcing its way between the leaves, and growth will begin again.
+The flowers appear near the end of summer or fall, first as a small bud forcing its way between the leaves, and growth will begin again.
 It's safe to water during this period.
-The leaves will still be growing into the winter, but you should stop watering, even as the older leaves shrivel up and encase the new growth.
-In the spring, it's safe to begin lightly watering again as the plant starts to grow again, heading toward their summer dormancy period and the emergence of new leaves in the fall.
+The leaves will still grow into the winter, but you should stop watering, even as the older leaves shrivel and encase the new growth.
+In the spring, it's safe to resume light watering as the plant grows, heading toward its summer dormancy and the emergence of new leaves in the fall.

 Learn more at How to Grow and Care for Lithops.